TSChallenges/npci-mlops-playground-challenge-4-yrajm1997/README.md

 - `ML_Classification_Model_Building.ipynb`

 ### Requirements:
-1. Implement the exercies givne in the notebook.
+1. Implement the exercies given in the notebook.
 2. Write clean and understandable code.

 ## Submission Requirements: